dimitar-4/ms2-memory-game/README.md

 ### User Stories:
 * As a user, I want to be entertained by a simple and relaxing game.
-* As a user, I want easy to play game with nice visuals.
+* As a user, I want easy to play game with nice visual experience.
 * As a user, I expect easy to read game menu, options and features so that everything is understandable with just one look.
 * As a user, I want to play a game that helps me concentrate.
 * As a user, I want to play a game that can bring a possitive effect on my memory skills.
+* As a user, I want to play a game that covers object that I'm iterested in.

 ### Strategy: